Doki Doki School Hours: Characters

 A girl who likes to sleep in class but outside of school she holds a part-time job as she loves to make money.
 She has also shown great concern about her appearance and weight, causing her to put herself on crash diets.
-She's very ditzy sometimes, like when she walked into the classroom and Anthony (an American exchange student) said "Hello!" in English: she came to the instant conclusion she had woken up in America.
+She is very ditzy sometimes, like when she walked into the classroom and Anthony (an American exchange student) said "Hello!" in English: she came to the instant conclusion she had woken up in America.